nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "I'll be on my feet when they haul you out, my boy.
 This isn't whiskey talk.
 Listen."

 Shine listened.
 He owed Merrit a piano, so it was to Merrit's advantage to get him employed.
 On the other hand, Merrit owed him---or the girl, maybe---something more.
 Nothing but the grace of God had stayed Shine's hand the evening he stood behind him, intent on murder.
 All right.
 Here was the idea: Here was a business.
 Shine knew that business, didn't he?
 Been in it five years now.
 Why the hell couldn't he run it, then?
 He ran it when the old man was sick, didn't he?
 Suppose Merrit bought it---easy---only a one-truck moving business---and turned it over to Shine to run?
 Fifty-fifty on the profits with an option to purchase outright in due time.
 That's what we Negroes need, a business class, an economic backbone.
 What kind of a social structure can anybody have with nothing but the extremes---bootblacks on one end and doctors on the other.
 Nothing in between.
 No substance.
 Everybody wants to quit waiting table and start writing prescriptions right away.
 Well, here's a chance for you and a good investment for me.
 Race proposition, too.
-How 'bout it?
+How &rsquo;bout it?

 Shine had no word to say, so suddenly had this thing come.